 Can I use hiking poles for running?

 Hiking poles serve the same basic function as trekking poles and can certainly work for running.
-Their design will be slightly different, as hiking poles put less of a premium on being lightweight compared to poles for running.
+Their design will be slightly different, as hiking poles put less emphasis on weight than running poles.
 Many hiking poles also don’t fold up, though many telescope down to become shorter.
 Telescoping poles are heavier and don’t collapse as short as foldable poles.
 The Paria Tri-Fold Carbon Cork Trekking Poles are a versatile, affordable option for both hiking and running.

 Team USA’s Tracen Knopp uses a quiver to stash his poles during the 2025 Trail World Championships Long Trail race.
 Photo: iRunFar/Eszter Horanyi